resurfaceio/importer/README.md

 HOST: machine name for remote database
 PORT: network port for remote database

+BATCH_SIZE: default is '128', messages sent in a single POST
 LIMIT_MESSAGES: default is '0' (unlimited), quit after this many messages
 LIMIT_MILLIS: default is '0' (unlimited), quit after this many milliseconds
 REPEAT: default is 'no', import file until process is cancelled